jasoncross/FtcRobotController/TeamCode/src/main/java/org/firstinspires/ftc/teamcode/DECODE_Season_Context.md

 FTC DECODE emphasizes **intelligent vision processing**, **pattern matching**, and **autonomous adaptability**.
 Teams must program robots that can *see*, *analyze*, and *act* quickly to classify ARTIFACTS, align to goals, and collaborate within strict match timing.

-This document ensures that Codex understands the *strategic intent* behind each robot subsystem—why IMU correction, flywheel velocity control, and vision logic are critical—and how they contribute to successful match outcomes.
+This document ensures that developers understand the *strategic intent* behind each robot subsystem—why IMU correction, flywheel velocity control, and vision logic are critical—and how they contribute to successful match outcomes.